-Figure 5.2 presents employment types by usual main job in Ngoma district.
-It shows that most people aged 16 and above in Ngoma are independent farmers (73.5%).
-The second most frequent main job is wage nonfarm work (9.3%), followed by independent non-farm work (8.3%).
-Only 6.9% have wage farmer as their usual main job.
+Figure 5.2 presents employment types by the usual main job in Nyanza district.
+It shows that most people aged 16 years and above in Nyanza are independent farmers, with 71% having this as their main occupation.
+The next most frequent main jobs are wage farm and wage non-farm work with 11% of individuals in these occupations respectively.
+Only 6% are working in independent non-farm businesses.

-Figure 5.2 Employment types (usual main job) in Ngoma
+Figure 5.2 Employment types (usual main job) in Nyanza